 And here’s the kicker – once you secure your potentially deadly property after a secret bidding war, you’re now beholden to some of the weakest tenancy protection laws in the western world.

-If you’d like to get in touch with the author confidentially to talk about renting email email@example.com
+If you’d like to get in touch with the author confidentially to talk about renting in Wellington, email email@example.com